dinesh3006/TransArt-Multimodal-Application/README.md

 # TransArt: An All-in-One AI Suite 🤖

-TransArt is a powerful, web-based multimodal application that seamlessly integrates language processing, image synthesis, and conversational AI. [cite_start]This project demonstrates a complete workflow from translating vernacular languages (like Tamil) to English, and then using that output to generate stunning visuals and engage in intelligent conversation. [cite: 3, 4]
+TransArt is a powerful, web-based multimodal application that seamlessly integrates language processing, image synthesis, and conversational AI.This project demonstrates a complete workflow from translating vernacular languages (like Tamil) to English, and then using that output to generate stunning visuals and engage in intelligent conversation.

 ***